Description

 - You are a tanner and want to learn how we do it, and what we know.
 We plan to offer more advanced classes in the future and this class will be a pre-requisite.

 The materials kit is included in the class fee and contains everything you need that you might not have around the kitchen – a square foot of raw salted deerskin, lime, 2 lbs tan oak bark, leather finishing balm and a surprise item or two.
 You can also get the Mimosa Extract materials kit for an additional $30 (this would mean you are tanning two pieces of deerskin during the class, each with different tannins).
-The Mimosa Kit allows you experience tanning with an extract.
-Mimosa tannin is naturally faster penetrating and gives a redder color leather.
+The Mimosa Kit allows you to experience tanning with an extract.
+Mimosa tannin is naturally faster penetrating and gives a redder color leather (once the patina arrives).
 You might also consider getting a barkometer.
 They aren’t necessary for the class but are super useful for this type of tanning and will add to your experience.
 They are $40.
 These will pop up as options when you checkout.

-There is one time slot for this class in May 2026: 6 pm pacific time.
+There is one time slot for this class in August 2026: 11 am pacific time.
 All sessions will be recorded and available to re-watch.

 Customs: declared values will only be the value of the materials kit, not the class cost

-Starting Monday May 4th:
+Starting Monday August 3rd:

 60 minutes: Fleshing and Liming